Sales enablement helps sales leaders achieve higher quota attainment, more revenue, higher sales velocity, and increased lead conversion rates.

 Lack of transparency is a common problem among large businesses with complex sales processes.
 Business transparency isn’t just a moral issue: a study done by Harvard Business School found transparency in a restaurant led to a 17% increase in customer satisfaction and 13% faster service when customers and cooks can see each other.

-By the same token, when everyone in the organization can see what the sales team is doing and how they impact on the bottom line, you can expect better alignment, more collaboration, and increased confidence among the different teams within your company in the sales team’s success.
+By the same token, when everyone in the organization can see what the sales team is doing and how they impact the bottom line, you can expect better alignment with sales process best practices, more collaboration, and increased confidence among the different teams within your company in the sales team’s success.
 In other words, sales should be everyone’s business.

 A sales enablement program can allow the whole company to participate in the sales team’s mission by sharing with them all the information they have on their prospects and customers.
 For example, the marketing team can share all the content consumed by the prospects as well as information on their needs and problems.
 The support team, on the other hand, can share unique information about their questions and doubts.